starfederation/datastar/site/static/md/reference/attribute_plugins.md

 ### `data-bind`

 Creates a signal and sets up two-way data binding between it and an element's value.
-Can be placed on any HTML element on which data be be input or choices selected from (`input`, `textarea`, `select`, `checkbox` and `radio` elements, as well as web components).
+Can be placed on any HTML element on which data can be input or choices selected from (`input`, `textarea`, `select`, `checkbox` and `radio` elements, as well as web components).

 ```html
 <input data-bind-foo />